 To add Requirement 3 for minimum loop gain,

-1. Click the Add new design requirement... button in the Design Requirements panel.
+1. Click Add new design requirement... in the Design Requirements tab of the Response Optimization window.

 2. Specify the Bode magnitude lower limit for the open loop as 10db over the frequency range 1e-4 to 1 rad/sec.